Chronicle20/gms-83-dll/README.md

 ### bypass
 Exactly what you think it is.

-### no-patcher
-Removes the display of the MapleStory patcher window on launch.

-### redirect
-Redirect IP the game uses for socket connections.
-Provided configuration produces a "localhost".

 ### enable-minimize
 Allow the minimize button to be used in the windowed application.

-### high-resolution
+### no-ad-balloon
-WIP - Move client to use 1920x1080 as the expected resolution.
-UI.wz edits will be necessary for things to look fully proper.
+Removes the Ad window on client termination.

 ### no-beginner-party-block
 Removes restriction on Beginners from joining / creating parties.
 There may be server-side checks that need to be removed / configured depending on source.

 ### no-enter-mts-map-restriction
 Removes restriction on entering MTS on certain maps.

+### no-patcher
+Removes the display of the MapleStory patcher window on launch.

+### redirect
+Redirect IP the game uses for socket connections.
+Provided configuration produces a "localhost".

 ## Notes